OSGeo/OSGeoLive-doc/en/overview/rasdaman_overview.rst

 --------------------------------------------------------------------------------

     * true multi-dimensionality - from 1-D over 2-D to 3-D, 4-D, and beyond
-    * powerful, flexible query language for tasks such as visualization, classification, convolution, aggregation, and many more geospatial functions
+    * powerful, flexible, SQL-style query language for tasks such as: visualization, classification, convolution, aggregation, and many more geospatial functions
-    * spatial indexing anda adaptive tiling for fast data access
+    * spatial indexing and adaptive tiling for fast data access
     * tile streaming for scalability and high performance on moderate hardware
     * multi-user support through server multiplexing
     * full information integration of raster data with all other geographic data in the PostgreSQL database
+    * Web services access layer via OGC standards for coverage access and processing

 Implemented Standards
 --------------------------------------------------------------------------------